 Learning how to build your own shelter out of wood, boughs, and anything else you can find in the wild is advantageous when in the bush.
-However, if you can manage to carry something with you to help make that shelter, it will make things easier for you.
+However, if you can manage to carry something to help make that shelter waterproof, it will make things easier for you.

 A tent might be a bit much to carry around with you in the bush.
 If you want a lightweight one, the price might be too high, but if you can afford it, then do it.